Non-standard RAID levels: BeyondRAID

 BeyondRaid offers a RAID 6–like feature and can perform hash-based compression using 160-bit SHA-1 hashes to maximize storage efficiency.

 Unraid

 Unraid is a proprietary Linux-based operating system optimized for media file storage.

-Unfortunately Unraid doesn't provide information about is storage technology, but some say its parity array is a rewrite of the mdadm module.
+Unfortunately Unraid doesn't provide information about its storage technology, but some say its parity array is a rewrite of the mdadm module.